UBC-MOAD/docs/ssh_access.rst

 Copy Your Public ssh Key to Remote Computers (Windows 10)
 ============================================

-Since the command ssh-copy is not included in Windows ssh, we have to perform the steps manually.
+...
+But unfortunately it is not included in Windows ssh, so we have to perform the steps manually.
 The first step is to connect to one of the Linux machines in Waterhole (preferably to one that we have set an alias in the previous step):

 Connect to ``char``: